9track/FlashFloppy-wiki/Firmware-Programming.md

 ## Method 2: USB Programming

-This method requires a USB-A to USB-A cable, and you should program the ***.dfu** file contained in the FlashFloppy distribution.
+This method requires a USB-A to USB-A cable, a pair of jumper wires to configure the programming header of the Gotek, and the ***.dfu** programming file contained in the FlashFloppy distribution.

 ### Windows